 The term designer dog is relatively new, but the process of breeding two different purebred dogs has been around for centuries.
 However, it has become increasingly popular over the last few decades.
 Not only does it give dog owners a wider choice of finding the perfect family dog, but it also increases their gene pool which is scientifically proven to create healthier and hardier animals.

-In order to better understand the Golden Shepherd, it is important to understand a bit more about his parents.
-We also have an article comparing the German Shepherd and the Golden Retriever, so why not add to your knowledge and read this article too.
+In order to better understand this mix, it is important to understand a bit more about his parents.
+We also have an article comparing the German Shepherd and the Golden Retriever, so why not add to your knowledge and read this article too?

 The Golden Retriever was developed in the Scottish Highlands during the 19th Century.
 His creator, Lord Tweedmouth I, was fascinated with breeding animals, and the Golden Retriever was his most famous creation.